Codecademy/docs/content/general/concepts/hacking/hacking.md

 <link rel="canonical" href="https://www.codecademy.com/resources/blog/what-is-hacking/" />

 **Hacking** involves using technical skills to break into computer systems and access sensitive data.
-By itself, hacking is neither "good" or "bad".
+By itself, hacking is neither "good" nor "bad".
 It depends on many factors, including the intentions of the hacker.

 ## Types of Hackers